Restoring broken glass images is tricky but those with faded colour as well makes for a very tricky restoration.

 Where the glass and image were stuck, mask out an adjustment layer and lighten those stuck areas and add some contrast with the same mask.

 Recolour using layers and adjustment layers. (heaps already on the blog about colouring)

-Whilst this all sounds very easy it does take a while to do and therefore come at fair cost for the work involved.
+Whilst this all sounds very easy it does take a while to do and therefore come at a fair cost for the work involved.